GeekyAnts/native-base-docs/docs/GetStarted.md

 ## Setup with CRNA
-Create React Native project using the CRNA CLI.<br />
+Create React Native project using the CRNA CLI.
 CRNA helps you make React Native apps with no build configuration.
-Create React App works on macOS, Windows, and Linux. <br />
+Create React App works on macOS, Windows, and Linux.
 Refer this link for additional information [CRNA](https://github.com/react-community/create-react-native-app)

 *Install NativeBase*